buanet/ioBroker.docker/docs/README_docker_hub_buanet.md

 # Support the Project

-If you like what you see please leave us stars and likes on our repos and join our growing community.
+If you like what you see please leave us stars and likes on our repos and join our growing community.<br />
 See you soon. :)